We may earn a commission when you buy using our links.

 Realizing the potential, Microsoft decided to hop onto the ship that is going to reach over 88 billion American dollars by 2022.
 OneDrive, which was initially known as Windows Live Folders at the time (codename SkyDrive), was launched in the United States for a closed testing group.
 Later that year, the test group included users from the UK and India as the program was extended to 22 countries.

 In 2008, the legacy users (individual accounts) of OneDrive were upgraded from 5 GB to 25 GB of storage.
-Over 4 years before Google Drive brought the integration of word processing tools with cloud as a norm, OneDrive took the first plunge and integrated their Office Web Apps (now Office Online) with their cloud storage.
+Over 4 years before Google Drive brought the integration of word processing tools with the cloud as a norm, OneDrive took the first plunge and integrated its Office Web Apps (now Office Online) with its cloud storage.

 This is one of the most requested features for the OneDrive on the web.
 Oftentimes, there comes a need to compare the changes in a file for the analysis of the data.
 File versioning allows the user to download/restore an older, different version of a file for up to 30 days.

 Restore/revert to older versions of the file on the drive

 In order to do this, head over to the OneDrive on the web and right-click on any file.
 Select the version history.
 The different versions along with the date modified appear in the rightward menu.
 Choose one from the last 30 days and click on the three horizontal dots button to restore this version of the file.(1)